-Michelle Nance has experience advising clients and developing proactive strategies, as well as guiding them through litigation and enforcement actions.
+Michelle Nance advises clients on privacy and cybersecurity matters, as well as guides them through litigation and enforcement actions.

 Michelle is dedicated to her pro bono work.
-She assists StolenYouth, a local nonprofit focused on ending child sex trafficking, with policy analysis and other legal matters.
-She has also helped individuals applying for disability benefits, juvenile immigrants seeking legal status in the United States, and organizations with nonprofit law.
+She currently helps sex trafficking survivors vacate their prior criminal convictions and provides legal advice to StolenYouth, a local nonprofit focused on ending child sex trafficking.
+She has also helped individuals applying for disability benefits, juvenile immigrants seeking legal status in the United States, and public health organizations with nonprofit law.

 Outside of her work at Orrick, Michelle currently serves on the Domestic and Sexual Violence Committee of the Washington State Supreme Court Gender and Justice Commission.

 Prior to law school, Michelle served as a legislative assistant to a representative in the Washington State House of Representatives.
 She also worked in the Office of Congressional Ethics in the U.S. House of Representatives and participated in Harvard Law School's International Human Rights Clinic during law school.